Michael Smith Laboratories • Posted: November 20, 2020

-GlycoNet researchers found ways to produce montbretin A, a potential anti-diabetes compound, more efficiently.
+GlycoNet researchers found more efficient ways to produce a potential anti-diabetes compound called montbretin A (MbA)

 Monitoring sugar highs and lows are part of the realities of diabetic patients.
 Living with diabetes – a condition where the body is not capable of regulating insulin levels, which can lead to excess sugar in the blood – requires constant care and supervision of blood sugar levels.
 If left uncontrolled, diabetes can result in serious complications and premature death.
 The most common form of diabetes is type 2 diabetes (T2D) with 90% of diabetic patients diagnosed with T2D.